Review and sign transactions from a single secure screen with Ledger Flex™

 The public key of your account is its uniquely identifiable number.
 Essentially, it’s a unique code that allows others to find and send funds to your account.
 Your blockchain address is simply a translation of this number into a more human-readable format.
 As mentioned, is generated by your private key using a secure mechanism.
 This allows your crypto wallet to restore your accounts with just the seed phrase, as there is a cryptographic link between the seed phrase, your private keys and your public keys.
 However, the link is cleverly designed so that it’s impossible to work out the private key with the public key, but very easy to work out the public key with the private key.

-Bitcoin wallets come in three main types: software wallets, paper wallets, and hardware wallets.
+Bitcoin wallets come in two main types: software wallets, and cold wallets.
 Let’s take a look at how they differ:

 Software Bitcoin Wallets

-Software wallets, often referred to as hot wallets operate via software on your computer or smartphone.
+A software wallet (often referred to as hot wallet) is a type of cryptocurrency wallet that allows users to store, manage, and transact their digital assets, like Bitcoin or Ethereum, via software or an app on their computer or mobile device.
 This means they store private keys on an internet-connected device vulnerable to online threats such as malware and spyware.
 All software wallets have this vulnerability, but apart from that, they have some key differences in features and functionality.

 Mobile Bitcoin Wallets